-Nicki Minaj Proves Pregnancy Was A Joke: Flaunts Curves In Hot Latex Lingerie: Sizzling Pic
+Nicki Minaj Proves Pregnancy Was A Joke & Flaunts Curves In Hot Latex Lingerie: Sizzling Pic

 Sorry to burst anyone’s bubble, but Nicki Minaj, 34, is NOT pregnant.
 But if you believed she was, you’re not alone!
 After all, the artist posted a wild pic of herself on Feb.
 4 sporting a massive baby bump!
 And you better believe she confused the heck out of her fans in the process.
 But just four days later on Feb.
 8, Nicki finally set the record straight with a second photo — and this newest one is beyond sexy!

 Nicki provided no caption for her steamy new Instagram pic, but let’s be honest, no words were needed!
 The snapshot features a super toned Nicki showing off her major curves in a red hot set of latex lingerie.
 The star has her raven-colored hair straight and long and she wears a white robe and red slides with her skimpy outfit.
 But one thing noticeably missing?
 That large baby bump!
-In its place, Nicki flashes a peek of skin above her high-waisted bikini bottom.
+In its place, Nicki flashes a peek of skin above her high-waisted bikini bottoms.

 Nicki Minaj: See Pics Of The Rapper With Drake